laminlabs/lamindb-docker/README.md

 We can launch a Postgres container for the database component.
 The data volume is mapped to `postgres-data` so when you relaunch the containers the data persists.

-## Mock S3 for testing
+## MinIO

 We will then use [MinIO](https://hub.docker.com/r/minio/minio/) as an S3-compatible backend.
 MinIO isn't working yet.
 To use the MinIO container we will need to pass the container endpoint to LaminDB.
+It's commented out in the `aws-bionty-jupyter-postgres` config.

 ## Binder